Celtics set NBA record for 3-pointers in a season, passing Warriors’ mark from 2022-23 - Boston News, Weather, Sports | WHDH 7News

+BOSTON (AP) — The Boston Celtics’ season started with a record-tying 3-point night.
+It was a sign of things to come.

-BOSTON (AP) — The Boston Celtics broke the NBA record for 3-pointers in a season Friday night against the Phoenix Suns.
+The Celtics broke the NBA record for 3-pointers in a season Friday night in a victory over the Phoenix Suns.

+“We’ve got a really good team,” star Jayson Tatum said.
+“A talented group of guys.
+When we play to our strengths, everyone, for the most part, we space the floor and (everyone) is a threat from behind the line.
+It’s a credit to guys for working on their game.
+It’s what makes us special.”

+On opening night, Boston made 29 3-pointers in a blowout victory over the New York Knicks when the Celtics raised their championship banner.

 They set the mark, surpassing Golden State’s total from two seasons ago, when Payton Pritchard hit a left-wing shot 3:40 into the second quarter for No. 1,364.